Tom has 35+ years in the door hardware industry, 16+ years in hardware distribution, and 17+ years as a commercial

-A few manufacturers, including Security Door Controls and Command Access, are making aftermarket latch retraction kits for a variety of exit devices.
-These allow you to keep all your hardware and modify it in the field.
+A few manufacturers, including Security Door Controls and Command Access, make aftermarket latch-retraction kits for a variety of exit devices.
+These allow you to keep all of your hardware and modify it in the field.
 This does require a bit more skill.

 The slightly cheaper way to electrify existing narrow or medium stile aluminum storefront doors with concealed vertical rod exit devices is to use an electric strike or similar mechanism.

-Concealed vertical rods designed for use with narrow stile aluminum doors, with few exceptions, are not very compatible with electric strikes.
+Concealed vertical rods designed for use with narrow stile aluminum doors, and with few exceptions, are not very compatible with electric strikes.
 To begin with, in order to use an electric strike, you have to lose the bottom rod, making the device half as secure as it was.
 The difference is very noticeable when you pull on the locked door and the bottom of the door flexes open two to four inches, depending on how hard you pull.

 But the chief source of incompatibility is the standard latch that ships with most concealed vertical rod devices for narrow stile aluminum doors (see photo below).
 Looking at the (non-electric) strikes that the latches are designed to work with, you can see the issue.

 These latches are not compatible with traditional electric strikes.
 Some manufacturers make latches that are compatible with electric strikes.
 In the photo below, you can see the Falcon optional Pullman top latch for use with their 1990 and 1690 series vertical rod devices and the Von Duprin optional ES top latch.
 The rounded, spring-loaded latch (see arrow) is what makes it compatible with an electric strike.